The following itinerary for 3 days in Nashville comes to us from Caroline Eubanks. All photos are by Caroline.

 Nicknamed the “Music City,” Nashville, Tennessee is considered to be ground zero for country music artists for its recording labels, studios, and venues.
 But even if you don’t love the genre, there’s plenty to experience from its incredible restaurants to lively neighborhoods.
+And don’t forget to try some of the best BBQ in Nashville.

 The city also has ties to the Civil War with a number of nearby battlefields as well as the plantation home of President Andrew Jackson.
 There are endless day trips from Nashville, including to the small towns of Columbia, Franklin, and Cookeville as well as to Jack Daniel’s Distillery in Lynchburg.

+I think you’ll find there are plenty of things to do in Nashville.
 Here’s how to spend 3 days in Nashville.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.